 Designed to increase proficiency in speaking, listening, reading and writing the language studied.
 Focus on reinforcing control of basic grammar and vocabulary expansion.
 Selected cultural features of countries where the language is spoken.
-Must be taken in sequence.
 Prerequisite: Two years of secondary Spanish or SPAN 111+112+113 or its equivalent.

-SPAN 215 3 W Intermediate Spanish for Healthcare Professionals
+SPAN 215 3 W Spanish for Healthcare II

 An intermediate-level course focused on developing conversational Spanish for health care, including pronunciation, specialized vocabulary, and structures.
-Features cultural issues essential to interacting with Spanish-speakers in the U.S.
+Features cultural issues essential to interacting with Spanish-speakers in the U.S. A Spanish for Healthcare Certificate is awarded upon successful completion of SPAN 105 Spanish for Healthcare I and SPAN 215 Spanish for Healthcare II.